 Thanks to minimally invasive surgery, it’s possible to treat common foot and ankle problems without an extended stay in the hospital.
 At North Florida Foot & Ankle Specialists, Joshua Epstein, DPM, AACFAS, FACPM, and Sarina Epstein, DPM, AACFAS, boast years of experience performing minimally invasive surgery.
-To make an appointment in Gainesville or Lake City, Florida, call the nearest office or click the online booking feature today.
+To make an appointment in Gainesville or Lake City, Florida, call the nearest office today.

 What is minimally invasive surgery?